stulp/inheritance_composition_polymorphism/README.md

 ## Use Case

 Suppose there is some game that has a state, called `MyState`.
 This state can be plotted in a `GUI`. `MyState` provides the accessors `getX` and `setX`.
-The example has been kept minimal for legibility and didactical purposes; to understand the impact of the below on code reuse, imagine that each constructor/function is 100 lines of code (or more).
+The example has been kept minimal for legibility and didactical purposes; to understand the impact of the below on code reuse, imagine that each constructor/function is 100 lines of code (or more). (note that I've dropped the distracting  `static` keywords from the code in the below snippets)

 ```Java
 class MyState {